Construction Difficulty: This is a big project with a great many parts.

 A quick and dirty improvised set with one overdub.
 The first track recorded is the sequence line.
 This is just the ASV being played by a simple sequence and manually tweaked to provide variation.
 A basic delay and reverb are added.
 The overdub is the ASV being manually played from a keyboard with aftertouch controlling filter cut-off and modulation amount (using an Oakley VCO Controller module).
 Heavy use of delay and reverb add to the mood.
 The strings in the background are provided by a Nord A1.

-The issue 1 PCB set.
+The original issue 1 PCB set.
 Later issue boards are similar.

 Click here for ordering details.